xiaofangxd/BLMOL/README.md

 ## Running

-1. python gen_surr_data.py                    # Generate the surrogate data;
+# Generate the surrogate data
+1. python gen_surr_data.py

+# Construct surrogate models
-2. python con_surr_model.py                   # Construct surrogate models;
+2. python con_surr_model.py

-3. python search.py                           # Evolutionary search with surrogate models;
+# Evolutionary search with surrogate models
+3. python search.py

-In this code:
+In the code:
   NSGAII, a powerful MOEA, is employed to optimize UL objectives in BLMOL.
   LS, a popular GPMOA, is embedded in BLMOL for training weights.